Shagrat (band): Origin of the name

 The band was named after the Orc Shagrat from The Lord of the Rings and was a contraction of 'Shagrat The Vagrant', the name under which Steve Took had been credited on Mick Farren's album Mona – The Carnivorous Circus.
 In 1991, Larry Wallis gave an alternative explanation. "'Steve Took' was Steve Took's real name as far as we were concerned, so he decided to take on another persona, 'Shagrat' who was the guy with the slanty eyes, pointed beard and the suede shoes."

 Interviewed in 1972, Took himself offered yet another explanation: "I am gutter Rock, I'm a schneide.
-That's why I had Shagrat - it was a rat trip.
+That's why I had Shagrat – it was a rat trip.
 Rats turn over at an amazing pace and they have a lot of kids.
 Not only do they eat the poison but they thrive on it and get bigger and they can still slip under doorways.
 It's the ecology trip.
 Do you know how many rats were killed in New York last year?
 'Cos I don't!
 Hah!
 I can't remember my figures."

 Career

 At Strawberry Studios in Stockport, they recorded a session, produced by Wallis's father, consisting of three tracks, "Peppermint Flickstick", "Boo!
 I Said Freeze" and "Steel Abortion".
 Having been previously scheduled to appear at the May 1970 Hollywood Music Festival in Newcastle-under-Lyme, the band finally undertook their first gig, at the Phun City Festival near Worthing, Sussex on 24–26 July 1970.
-The band (minus Taylor, with Took playing bass) played a 30-45 minute set, including all three songs from the Strawberry Studios session plus a cover of "7 and 7 Is" by Love.
+The band (minus Taylor, with Took playing bass) played a 30–45 minute set, including all three songs from the Strawberry Studios session plus a cover of "7 and 7 Is" by Love.
 The gig had certainly got the band off to a good start, but problems set in immediately afterwards.
 Phil Lenoir left (Took claimed that they never saw him again after the festival), leaving Shagrat in search of a new rhythm section.

 A new drummer was recruited, Chicken Shack's Dave Bidwell, while Took continued with bass guitar.
 They continued to rehearse together sometimes alongside prospective bassists, in preparation for a 13 December 1970 live date at the Roundhouse Christmas Spaced Party event which had been booked and they received approaches from several record labels.
 Shagrat's eventual demise resulted from Took being the band's only full-time member.
 Bidwell was one of three Chicken Shack members who, during 1970, transferred to Savoy Brown.
 Wallis meanwhile joined Blodwyn Pig and later UFO.

-With the Roundhouse gig booking looming, and Took not wishing to cancel, his only option was to play the gig by himself, which is what he did.
-Wallis and Bidwell would in early 1971 assist Took in the recording of a set of four acoustic demos, - "Amanda", "Strange Sister", "Still Yawning Stillborn" and "Beautiful Deceiver".
+With the Roundhouse gig booking looming, and Took not wishing to cancel, his only option was to play the gig by himself, which he did.
+Wallis and Bidwell in early 1971 assisted Took in the recording of a set of four acoustic demos, – "Amanda", "Strange Sister", "Still Yawning Stillborn" and "Beautiful Deceiver".
 The trio also rehearsed for possible live performances as an acoustic band, which Wallis recalled involved Bidwell "pounding (the) fuck out of a telephone book."